 We have some (good) experience producing PDF files with gCADPlus drawings with a free PDF writer called CutePDF.
 Type CutePDF into your favourite search engine and download and install a copy.

-Click here to download a print guide (in PDF format)
+Click here to download a guide to printing from gCADPlus in PDF format.